thomknoe/pix2grasshopper/readme.md

 # Current Limitations/Bugs

 - Process errors occur when the reset button is pressed if there is not a one-to-one correspondence between dynamically generated sliders and inputs
-- Sliders do not update the geometry upon generationa nd require a manual componenent reset in order to manipulate the geometry in real time
+- Sliders do not update the geometry upon generation and require a manual componenent reset in order to manipulate the geometry in real time
 - Not all geometries are valid and sometimes fail to render, which can be due to item type (i.e. producing Goo objects istead of Geometry objects)